smyrman/gitsy/README.rst

 What is Gitsy?
 ==============

-Gitsy is a document synchronization tool based on Git.
+Gitsy is a file synchronization tool based on Git.
 Basically it allows you to synchronize multiple git repositories simultaneously by the use of push, pull and automated commits.